emproof-com/nyxstone/README.md

 ## Features

-- Assembles and Disassembles for all Architectures supported by LLVM 15 (x86, arm, aarch64, avr, amdgpu, risc-v, etc.)^1^.
+- Assembles and Disassembles for all Architectures supported by LLVM 15 (x86, arm, aarch64, avr, amdgpu, risc-v, etc.) [^1].
 - Allows specifying inline and external labels/relocations.
 - Assemble or Disassemble to Instruction information holding the instructions address, bytecode, and assembly.
 - Specify the number of instructions to disassemble from given bytecode.

-[1] Note that Nyxstone was mainly developed and tested for x86_64 and ARM thumb.
+[^1]: Note that Nyxstone was mainly developed and tested for x86_64 and ARM thumb.
 While we are fairly certain to generate correct assembly as well as errors for these architectures, other architectures only work as good as LLVMs backends.

 ## Using Nyxstone